joaohenggeler/eternal-wanderer/Source/README.md

 * `delete_files_after_upload`: enable to delete the recording file after being uploaded to all platforms.

-* `api_wait`: how long to wait after making a request to the Twitter and Mastodon APIs (in seconds).
-This was added to reduce the chance of being flagged by the Twitter spam algorithm, though it probably doesn't do too much in practice.

 * `twitter_api_key`: the API key obtained in the [setup guide](#setup-guide). **Must be changed before publishing on Twitter.**

 * `twitter_api_secret`: the API secret obtained in the [setup guide](#setup-guide). **Must be changed before publishing on Twitter.**